Thinking of getting your own video? Check out our video ads page for more information and video examples.

 Brands have become so preoccupied with avoiding being seen as ‘interruptive’ that they’re forgetting to actually get their message across.
 That’s somehow become secondary.

 There’s no doubt that entertainment is important – it’s the little bit of magic that entices your viewer to want to watch.

 But brand message is utterly indispensable.
 You have to find a way to weave the two together, or your campaign is probably going to flop.

-Check out this example from insurance company – Oscar – one of my favourite pre-roll examples.
+Check out this example from insurance company – Oscar – one of our favourite pre-roll examples.
 In just 15 seconds, we see half a dozen funny scenarios that really raise a smile.
 It’s fun, colourful and sweet.
 But the message is there.
 “You never know when you’ll need health insurance – but when you do, there’s Oscar.”
-This is just beautiful in its simplicity, and – in my humble opinion – a perfect example of a pre-roll that balances entertainment with message.
+This is just beautiful in its simplicity, and – in our humble opinion – a perfect example of a pre-roll that balances entertainment with message.

 Pre-rolls give you an incredible opportunity to reach your target audience.
 The targeting options, particularly on YouTube, are incredibly granular.
 Not only can you filter by age and gender, but you can also target based on user interests – with all kinds of weird and wonderful categories available (what the heck is a ‘Beauty Maven’ anyway?)

 This gives you a huge opportunity to get very targeted with your messaging.
 You can create different pre-rolls to apply to different sections of your audience, for example.